nobuyuki83/Physics-based_Animation_2023S/task08/README.md

 ## Problem 1

 Then, run the code.
 Take a screenshot image.
-Save the screenshot image overwriting `task07/problem1.png`
+Save the screenshot image overwriting `task08/problem1.png`

 ![problem1](problem1.png)

 ## Problem 2

-This code means to minimize Dirichlet's energy using Gauss-Seidel method.
+This code means to inflate the bunny's mesh twice the volume while minimizing the elastic potential energy of the mass-spring system.

-The Dirichlet's energy here is defined as the sum of the squared difference of the values at the end points of the edges of the grid (see ```line #81```).

-Write a few lines of code around `line #27` to minimize Dirichlet's energy using Gauss-Sidel method.
+Write a few lines of code around `line #83` and `line #147` to set constraint to the volume using the Lagrangian multiplier method.
 Do not write complicated or long code.

 Save the screenshot image overwriting `task07/problem2.png`

 ![problem2](problem2.png)

+Write down the elastic potential energy of spring shown in the standard output after the convergence below:

+***elastic potential energy == ?????***

 ## After Doing the Assignment